arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 ```

 The list above includes both 2022-05-01 and 2022-04-30, which demonstrates that
-it is not possible to always know a transaction date given the utcDateTime of a
+it is not possible to always know a transaction date given the `utcDateTime` and
-transaction that takes place in a country with more than one timezone.
+country of a transaction that takes place in a country with more than one
+timezone.

+Continuing on my goal of fixing the bug for our users in both GB and US, I
-I checked the API documentation.
-The API only tells the _country_ in which the
+checked the bank API documentation.
+Unfortunately, the API only gives the _country_ in which the transaction took
-transaction took place, not the _timezone_ in which the transaction took place.
+place, not the _timezone_ in which the transaction took place.
-To fix the bug reported by this user, I manually investigated utcDateTimes
+Unfazed, I made an informed guess and got lucky:
-given by this bank's API and concluded that this bank likely mapped the
+I manually investigated the `utcDateTimes` of transactions given by this bank's
+API that took place in the US and concluded that this bank used the `'US'`
-`'America/New_York'` timezone to the `'US'` country code.
-I adjusted the code
+country code to mean the `'America/New_York'` timezone.
+I adjusted the code to
-to account for this case, shipped the change, and have not received bug reports
+account for this case, published the change, and have not received bug reports
 of incorrect transaction dates since.

-Word of advice: if you ever design an API for transactions, please include the
+Concluding word of advice: if you ever design an API for transactions, please
-timezone in which the transaction took place, not just the country.
+include the timezone in which the transaction took place, not just the country.